Alix955/Lab-work/Roco/Roco222/Journal.md

 ![Built motor](https://github.com/Alix955/Lab-work/blob/master/Roco/Roco222/Images/IMG_20171215_094903.jpg)

+For this motor we had 4 coils, with 65 copper wire wrappings around each one to increase the amount of surface area that was covered by the coils.
+This should make the motor a lot more stable, and ideally not need any more outside interference to start its rotation.
+We also opted to have it laser cut instead of 3D printed as the plastic that is used has a very low permiability.
+The wood we used is not siginificantly better when compared to iron or other metal cores, but we were unable to find any other materials we could use within a reasonable amount of time.

 Overall our motor functioned well, although if we were to design it again we would swap out the wooden brackets for a more secure plastic one, as there was a lot of friction caused by the brackets holding the core of the motor.
 We would still keep the core as wood though, as it has a higher permeability than the plastic that is used in the 3D printers, allowing for our motor to be more efficient.